5—when my husband and I got married, the gift that we received from my (favorite) aunt was a Le Creuset casserole in flame orange. I had not heard of Le Creuset, but I loved the color because my one-time color scheme for my kitchen included orange. We are now coming up on our 40th wedding anniversar

 In true David Letterman fashion, I will start with # 5.

-# 4—in 1960 my parents returned to Africa for their 3rd term as missionaries.
+# 5—when my husband and I got married, the gift that we received from my (favorite) aunt was a Le Creuset casserole in flame orange.
+I had not heard of Le Creuset, but I loved the color because my one-time color scheme for my kitchen included orange.
+We are now coming up on our 40th wedding anniversary, and the Le Creuset is still serving up chili or stew, or whatever else I cook in it.# 4—in 1960 my parents returned to Africa for their 3rd term as missionaries.
 I was staying behind, here in the U.S., so I could finish high school and enter college.
 My parents were leaving in January, and my birthday was in February.
 So, right before they left, they gave me my birthday present—a portable Smith-Corona typewriter.
 This little

 -----------------------------